 A Practical Guide to Secure and Maintain Your Website

-Maintenance and stability are two of very important aspects of website not often talked about until there is a disaster.
-They are two concepts that are often get brushed aside especially by regular website owners whose websites had been designed by a third party, a freelancer or by someone who was contracted to do so.
-But dealing with website security and been assured that a website is secure can be exciting and comforting.
+Website Maintenance and stability are two of very important aspects of websites that are not often talked about until there is a problem.
+They are two concepts that are often brushed aside especially by regular website owners whose websites had been designed by a third party, a freelancer or by someone who was contracted to do so.
+But addressing the issue of website security and been assured that your website is secure can be exciting and comforting.

 Of course, it’s thrilling to experience huge traffic spikes when your latest blog post goes viral.
 It’s also thrilling—and not in a good way—when your site crashes because you ignored some base-level maintenance tasks.